LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **Show Asset Path**: Display the asset path for each Object.
 - **Show GUID**: Display each Objects GUID.
 - **Show Read-only**: Display read-only fields for each Object.
 - **Collection Tables**: Enable a toolbar dropdown that expands a single array or list field into a table of rows, grouped by their owning Object, instead of displaying its elements as columns.
 Each element becomes a row and the element's fields become the columns.
-Top-level collections plus collections one level deep inside a serializable class are selectable.
+Top-level collections plus collections nested within serializable class fields are selectable, up to the "Collection Table Depth" under [Workload](#workload-settings).
 Selecting "None" from the dropdown keeps the default column behavior with no effect on the default view.
 "Show Children" and "Show Arrays" control whether nested fields and arrays appear within the table.
 - **Managed References**: Display columns for the fields of every concrete subtype assigned to a serialize reference field, along with a per-row dropdown to view or change each Object's concrete type.
 Changing the type requires Unity 2021.2 or newer.
 - **Sub Asset Filters**: Display a Sub Asset filter dropdown with all the Main Assets that contain the selected ScriptableObject type.
 - **Table Navigation**: Settings for navigating the table view.